ErikBB-t/lookml-project-analyzer/README.md

 -   Click "Analyze repo".
 -   The app will clone the repository, run the analysis, and display the results.

+The tool performs static analysis locally on the machine where it is run and does not transmit LookML code, metadata, or results to any external services.

 ## How it works

 The application performs the following steps: